 Let’s face it: every serious business that wants to generate leads and revenue needs to have a marketing strategy that will help them in their quest for profit.
-Today’s digital data has given power to an average Internet user a massive amount of information that helps him or her to choose between brands, products or offers, making the market a highly competitive arena for the best ones to survive.
-An important part of a successful business intelligence strategy is implementing a marketing report in its core procedures.
-But only 22% of businesses are satisfied with their conversion rates.
-That being said, a marketing report will become the beating heart of acquiring customers, researching the market, providing detailed data insights into the most valuable information for a business: is our performance on track?
+Today’s digital data has given the power to an average Internet user a massive amount of information that helps him or her to choose between brands, products or offers, making the market a highly competitive arena for the best ones to survive.
+An important part of a successful business strategy is utilizing a modern data analysis tool and implementing a marketing report in its core procedures that will become the beating heart of acquiring customers, researching the market, providing detailed data insights into the most valuable information for any business: is our performance on track?
 Ultimately, it will provide a clear insight into relevant KPIs and build a solid foundation for increasing conversions.

-Using the right marketing KPIs (Key Performance Indicators) is a good start – what is now left is finding a way to organize it all in a way that makes sense and brings value.
+Using the right marketing KPIs (key performance indicators) is a good start – what is now left is finding a way to organize it all in a way that makes sense and brings value.
+That’s why we will present annual, monthly, weekly, daily and digital marketing reports that you can use for your own promotional activities and upscale your marketing efforts.
+But first, we will start with a basic definition and some tips on creating these kinds of reports.
 Let’s dig deeper.

 What Is A Marketing Report?

 A marketing report is a set of data created to analyze the performance of a specific marketing campaign or effort.
 It is utilized to effectively communicate a company’s marketing strategy, including research, promotional tactics, goals and expected outcomes.

 We’ve all heard of that famous end of the month when it’s time to deliver reports, be it in an agency or in-house.
 While your keyboard is burning and your fingers try to keep up with your brain and comprehend all the data you’re writing about, using an interactive online data visualization tool to set specific time parameters or goals you’ve been tracking can bring a lot of saved time and, consequently, a lot of saved money.